 How do I remove or keep hard water stains from my toilet?

 For hard water stains in the toilet, I use a piece of pumice and really scrub.
 It has always worked without scratching.
 Give it a try.

 I had purchased some toilet bowl cleaner at the Dollar Tree.
 I had some hard water and rust stains in my toilet, the immediately disappeared!
 Since it did so well I decided to try it on my old cast iron tub that had spots.
-It cleaned it, too.

 Try denture cleaner tablets or Lime Away, that always works for me.